sictweb/bti425-2020/notes/web-api-v1.md

 ### Write a simple web server

-Again, follow much of the technique used in BTI325 Week 9.
+Follow much of the technique used in BTI325 Week 9.
 Our goal is to create an app that will handle these requests:
 * Get all
 * Get one
 * Add new